LorenzoLotti/sunport/docs/options_requests.md

 # OPTIONS requests.

-If a Sunport server receives an OPTIONS request, the response will be:
+If a Sunport server receives an OPTIONS request, the response is:

 ```http
 HTTP/1.1 200 OK